Glen Smith Photoshop logo

 Ctrl + Z

-Undo / Redo last action (works in all programs).
+Undo / Redo last action

 Ctrl + S

-Alt+Quick Selection tool
+Alt + Quick Selection tool

 automatically selects Subtract from Selection